manpagez: man pages & more

 a database object (table, column, view, foreign table, sequence,

-language, schema, or tablespace), and one that grants membership in a
+tablespace, or type), and one that grants membership in a role.
+These

-role.
-These variants are similar in many ways, but they are different
+variants are similar in many ways, but they are different enough to be

 GRANT on Database Objects